 Just the "two spots" portion of that sentence is uncharted territory for this annual discussion.

-In each of the past six seasons, there were at least three teams (sometimes four) who entered the selection show all but guaranteed a spot in the playoff.
+In each of the past six seasons, there were at least three teams (sometimes four) that entered the selection show all but guaranteed a spot in the playoff.
 Each year, the gap between Nos.
 3 and 5 in the final pre-bowl-season AP Top 25 was more than 100 votes; five out of six times, it was at least 144 votes.
 Last year, AP No. 3 Clemson held a 200-vote edge over No. 5 Georgia.

 Granted, the AP poll isn't always a perfect measuring stick for what the selection committee will decide.
 In 2014, the final AP poll had Baylor at No. 4 and Ohio State at No. 5.
 The selection committee went the opposite direction, and the Buckeyes went on to win the national championship.
 But the gap between Baylor (1,265 votes) and Ohio State (1,262) in that AP poll was only three votes.
 Three votes is a coin-toss.
 More than 100 votes is a colossal divide.
 And that inaugural year of the playoff was the only time the AP poll previously got the CFP semifinal pairings wrong.